arvidn/libtorrent/branches/ssl/docs/manual.rst

 to or seeding from.
 This is implemented using ``fcntl(F_SETLK)`` on unix systems and by not passing in ``SHARE_READ`` and ``SHARE_WRITE`` on windows.
 This might prevent 3rd party processes from corrupting the files under libtorrent's feet.

+``ssl_listen`` sets the listen port for SSL connections.
+If this is set to 0, no SSL listen port is opened.
+Otherwise a socket is opened on this port.
+This setting is only taken into account when opening the regular listen port, and won't re-open the listen socket simply by changing this setting.

+It defaults to port 4433.

 pe_settings
 ===========